How to Get a Funded Trading Account with The Funded Trader

 3.3.
 Knight Challenge

-Built for speed and simplicity, the Knight Challenge is TFT’s 1-phase program:
+Built for speed and simplicity, the Knight Challenge is TFT’s 1-phase program, a structure similar to many prop firms with the lowest minimum trading days.

 • No verification phase, get funded directly after passing the challenge